Austin Powers: The Spy Who Shagged Me: Soundtrack

 The movie's soundtrack contains the 1999 hit "Beautiful Stranger" by Madonna.
 The song won a Grammy Award in 2000.
 Mike Myers appears as Austin Powers in the video, directed by Brett Ratner.
 Another single "Word Up!" by Mel B, was released on June 28, 1999.
 It peaked at number 13 on the UK Singles Chart.

-Dr. Evil also sings a parody of Will Smith's popular 1997 cover of the Grover Washington Jr. classic "Just the Two of Us", referring in this case to his clone Mini-Me.
+Dr. Evil also sings a parody of Will Smith's popular 1997 song Just the Two of Us, which heavily samples the Grover Washington Jr. classic "Just the Two of Us", referring in this case to his clone Mini-Me.
 The film's soundtrack had a rating of three stars at AllMusic.

 Another single "American Woman" by Lenny Kravitz, was released as a single and was later included in the 1999 reissue of Kravitz's album 5.
 The cover reached the top 20 in Australia, Finland, Italy, New Zealand, and Spain, as well as number 26 in Canada and number 49 on the US Billboard Hot 100.
 Kravitz's version is slower and softer than the original, without the signature guitar solo; he later said to Randy Bachman that the reason why he skipped the lead guitar part was "I couldn't get the sound.
 I couldn't get the tone."
 The music video (directed by Paul Hunter) featured actress Heather Graham (who starred in The Spy Who Shagged Me); the original political themes of the song were largely replaced by sex appeal.
 In 1999, Kravitz and his band were joined by The Guess Who for a live performance of "American Woman" at the MuchMusic Video Awards.
 It was also used as the theme song of the Madusa monster truck in monster jam events.